Campus: Columbus, Lima, Marion, Mansfield, Newark

 Students have the option to begin their English major course work without declaring a specialization, and they may switch specializations without delaying their progress towards a degree should their interests and goals change over the course of their academic career.

-English majors can take an upper-level undergraduate course focused on career planning and preparation to explore career fields that complement their unique skills and interests.
-During this course, they also meet with alumni, examine the value of attending graduate or professional school, organize internship and job searches, and prepare job application and interview materials.
+The English department offers a course focused on career planning for English majors.
+During this course, students meet with alumni, examine the value of attending graduate or professional school, organize internship and job searches, and prepare job application and interview materials.

 Short-term and summer study abroad programs are available through the Department of English.